Understanding the Role of Textual Prompts in LLM for Time Series Forecasting: an Adapter View: Experiments

-The results in Table \ref{tab:short_term} indicate that GPT2(6)-adapter achieves the lowest SMAPE of {\bf 11.713}, outperforming previous SOTA method TimesNet with SMAPE of 11.829.
-Additionally, the performance of GPT2(6)-frozen is superior to advanced Transformer-based and MLP-based models, and comparable to TimesNet and N-BEATS.
+\textbf{Results} The results in Table \ref{tab:short_term} indicate that GPT2(6)-adapter achieves the lowest SMAPE of {\bf 11.713}, outperforming previous SOTA method TimesNet with SMAPE of 11.829.
+Also, GPT2(6)-adapter gains an improvement of {\bf 2.3\%} SMAPE relative reduction compared to OFA.
+The key difference lies in comparing the performance under long term forecasting and short term forecasting \cite{kim2022reversible,non-stationary}: one with a significant distribution shift and the other without.

-In this context, we aim to delve deeper into the distinction between long-term and short-term forecasting tasks.
-Certain studies have observed a notable nonstationary distribution shift \cite{kim2022reversible,non-stationary} within long-term forecasting datasets, while the period phenomena are more prominent in short-term forecasting tasks.
-Hence, the key difference lies in comparing the performance under two distinct scenarios: one with a significant distribution shift and the other without.
-It is important to note that time series sequences typically exhibit distribution shifts as the patterns change over time.
-Consequently, long-term forecasting tasks are more susceptible to this situation.
 In line with empirical results, our proposed method demonstrates strong performance in both scenarios.